Organizations Get Involved Media Contact Us Business Partners For Nonprofits Media Kit

 Board Vetting Process

 The Board of Directors of United Way of Kent County takes very seriously its role as good stewards of community donations.
-Allocating funds to local agencies is the most important job of the Board.
-Each Agency must complete an Allocation Application yearly, which includes the mission of the agency and the parameters of the programs within United Way’s Mission that UWKC is being asked to fund, financial statements, audits and 990, brochures and other relative materials, numbers of Kent County residents that will be served, and perceived impact on the community.
-The Allocation Committee reads each application, and a separate subcommittee reviews financials.
-Each agency participates in a 30 minute Allocation Interview with the Committee, at which time it can present and further explain its application.
-After all applications have been reviewed and applicants interviewed, the Committee meets to designate funds to each agency that meets the criteria, and decides how much that funding will be.
+Allocating funds to local nonprofits is an important job of the Board.
+Each Nonprofit must complete an Allocation Application yearly, which includes the mission of the nonprofit and the parameters of the programs within United Way’s Mission that UWKC is being asked to fund, financial statements, audits and 990, brochures and other relative materials, numbers of Kent County residents that will be served, and perceived impact on the community.
+The Allocation Committee reads each application.
+Nonprofits are often asked to participates in a 30 minute Allocation Interview with the Committee, at which time it can present and further explain its application.
+After all applications have been reviewed and applicants interviewed, the Committee meets to designate funds to each nonprofit that meets the criteria, and decides how much that funding will be.
 All in all, the process takes about five months.

 Bob Altieri